obsidianmd/obsidian-help/en/Linking notes and files/Internal links.md

 ---
+aliases:
+- How to/Internal link
-aliases: Internal link, Link to blocks
+- How to/Link to blocks
 ---

 Learn how to link to notes, attachments, and other files from your notes, using _internal links_.
 By linking notes, you can create a network of knowledge. ^b15695